ViniciusWalt/FizzBuzz/README.markdown

 # FizzBuzz Program

 ## Overview
 This C++ program implements the classic **FizzBuzz** problem, a popular coding exercise used in programming interviews and educational settings to assess fundamental programming skills.
-The program prompts the user to input a number `N` and then iterates from 1 to `N`, printing:
+The program prompts the user to input a positive integer `N` and iterates from 1 to `N`, printing:
 - "FizzBuzz" for numbers divisible by both 3 and 5,
 - "Fizz" for numbers divisible by 3,
 - "Buzz" for numbers divisible by 5,
-- The number itself if none of the above conditions are met.
+- The number itself if none of the above conditions apply.

 ## Code
 ```cpp